Michele De Palma: Research

 De Palma heads the Angiogenesis and Tumor Microenvironment group at EPFL.
 His research focuses on the influence of the tumor microenvironment on cancer progression.
-De Palma and colleagues use genetic models of cancer as well as genetically-engineered cells to decipher the complex interactions occurring between tumor cells, blood vessels, immune cells and exosomes in the tumor microenvironment.
+De Palma and colleagues use genetic models of cancer as well as genetically engineered cells to decipher the complex interactions occurring between tumor cells, blood vessels, immune cells and exosomes in the tumor microenvironment.

 De Palma is known for having discovered a subpopulation of Tie2-positive monocytes endowed with angiogenic capabilities, and which elicit tumor progression.
 He later showed that inhibition of the Tie2-ligand Angiopoietin 2 induces tumor regression and inhibits metastasis by preventing angiogenesis.
 He also identified expression of Angiopoietin 2 as an adaptive resistance mechanism upon anti-angiogenic treatment by VEGF inhibitors in a mouse model of pancreatic cancer.

 The laboratory of De Palma explores novel therapeutic strategies to overcome resistance to cancer immunotherapies.
 De Palma and colleagues notably showed that dual inhibition of Tie2 and VEGF-A promotes anti-tumor immunity and potentiates treatment by immune checkpoint inhibitors.
 They also identified microRNAs as potential targets to reprogram tumor-associated macrophages and to promote their anti-tumoral immune functions.

 De Palma and colleagues also explore the role of extracellular vesicles in cancer progression and resistance to therapy.
 In 2019, they showed that chemotherapy stimulates the release of tumor-derivered pro-metastatic exosomes.
 De Palma's group also developed a new generation of cancer vaccine based on dendritic cells engineered with a chimeric receptor called EVIR, designed to internalize tumor-derived exosomes and associated cancer antigens, thus stimulating anti-tumor immunity.

 De Palma has also published multiple studies on the taxonomy of scarabaeidae, including the description of several new species.

 Distinctions

 In 2013, De Palma was awarded with the Leenaards Scientific Prize for his research on anti-angiogenic therapies and cancer immunotherapy.
-He also received the 2017 Robert Wenner Prize awarded by the Swiss Cancer League.
+He also received the Robert Wenner Prize in 2017, presented by the Swiss Cancer League.

 De Palma received a starting grant in 2009 and a consolidator grant in 2016 from the European Research Council.

 De Palma serves on the scientific advisory and editorial board of several peer-reviewed scientific journals, such as Science Translational Medicine, Cell Reports, BBA Reviews on Cancer and Cancer Immunology Research.